AlexCharlton/site-generator/README.md

 Now, assuming that we had made the template `example-site/templates/other.html`, what would happen when this one-page site is generated?
 The template `other.html` would be filled in with the values from our file `example-site/content/about`, and the result is output in the file `example-site/site/About_site-generator/index.html` (a French file is generated, too, but we'll get back to that).

 There's a few things going on with the way that the output file's name was chosen.
 First, we see that the file being output is called `index.html`, and it's the directory that this file is in that has a distinctive name.
 This is so that, when we visit the site at `www.example-site.com/About_site-generator/`, we get the page that we want and the URL is slightly prettier than `www.example-site.com/About_site-generator.html`.
 If you do want the latter behaviour, it can be controlled with the configuration variable `pages-as-directories` (see [appendix A](#appendix-a-configuration-variables)).
-Second, we notice that the name of the page was inherited from the title that was set in the content file (albeit with an underscore in the place of the space, since you can't have spaces in URLs). *site-generator* recognizes the page's title as special, and will set it as the output page's path.
-If there was no title, then the content file's file name would have been used instead (e.g. `example-site/site/about/index.html`).
+Second, we notice that the name of the page was inherited from the title that was set in the content file (albeit with an underscore in the place of the space, since you can't have spaces in URLs). *site-generator* recognizes the page's `title` as special, and will set it as the output page's path.
+If there was no `title` variable set, then the content file's file name would have been used instead (e.g. `example-site/site/about/index.html`).

 Say we decide that `A_propos_de_site-generator` is too long a name for the page, in French.
-The special configuration variable `slug` can be used to override the path to the output page. `slug` is special in that its content *is* associated with different languages.
+The special configuration variable `slug` can be used to override the path to the output page. `slug` is special because its content *is* associated with different languages.

 ```
 :slug lang=fr
 A_propos
 ```

-This sets the French language slug to `A_propos`.
+This sets the French language content of the variable `slug` to `A_propos`.
 So when we generate this content file, we get two pages in the site.
 One English language page, and one French language page at `example-site/site/fr/A_propos/index.html`.
 We see that the French page is at a new directory: `example-site/site/fr/`.
-Every non-default *site-generator* language gets its own directory named after its language code.
+Every non-default language gets its own directory named after its language code.

 ### Config files
-There is one content file (for each directory under `content/`) that is special.
-The file named `config` is treated differently from the other content files.
-A config file is used to set variables that are accessible to all of the content files in its directory (and sub-directories).
-So say we want the entire site to know its name.
-The file `example-site/content/config` was already created when we initialized the site, so now we're going to put stuff in it.
+There is one content file, for each directory in `content/`, that is special.
+Files named `config` are treated differently from the other content files. *Config files* are used to set variables that are accessible to all of the content files in its directory (and sub-directories).
+So say we want the entire site to know its name; A config file is the place to put it -- specifically the top-level config file, which is the config file that's in the `content` directory of your site.
+The file `example-site/content/config` was already created when we initialized the site, so now we're going to put stuff in it:

 ```
 :site-name